alexander-richardson/selenium-pdf-downloader/README.md

 ## ⚠️ Troubleshooting

 ## Drupal Login Error
-The first times this run I will usuall encounter the following drupal error {"message":"An exception occurred login user: Error on login user in Drupal: Admin user alexander.richardson@opensesame.com attempted to log into cached site."}.
+The first times this run I will usuall encounter the following drupal error {"message":"An exception occurred login user: Error on login user in Drupal: Admin user X attempted to log into cached site."}.

 Clearing the cache and running again will resolve this.